nuke66/rudderstack_event_demo/README.md

 Open the command line.
 Press [windows] + [R], then type `cmd` and hit enter.

-In the terminal go the directory where you cloned the code repo, e.g. c:\rudderstack_event_demo.
+In the terminal go the directory where you cloned/ the code repo, e.g. c:\rudderstack_event_demo.

 Now run this command.
-It will all the modules the project needs for it to run.
+It will install all the modules the project needs for it to run.

 ### `npm install`